 Roughly 1.7 miles from the trailhead you'll pass a side trail that leads to the Green Mountain Backcountry Campsite (one campsite).

-Less than one-tenth of a mile later hikers will reach the Tonahutu Creek Trail junction.
-You can visit Granite Falls by traveling 3.6 miles northbound on this trail.
+Less than one-tenth of a mile later you'll reach the Tonahutu Creek Trail junction.
+Hikers can visit Granite Falls by traveling 3.6 miles northbound on this trail.
 One-tenth of a mile to the south begins a series of campsites, including the Big Meadows Backcountry Group Site, the South Meadows Backcountry Campsite, with one site, and the Paint Brush Backcountry Campsite, which also has only one campsite.

-Upon arrival at this junction look for a horse hitch sign.
-Continue down the hill to the hitch and you'll find a couple of smaller social trails that lead out to the meadow.
+Upon arrival at the junction look for a horse hitch sign.
+Continue down the hill to the hitch where you'll find a couple of faint social trails that lead out to the meadow.
 There are a couple of large boulders near the edge of the meadow that make for a great resting spot, as well as an excellent place to soak in the views.

 Big Meadows is surrounded by 12,216-foot Nakai Peak towards the northeast, 12,274-foot Snowdrift Peak towards the east, and 11,424-foot Mt.
 Patterson towards the southeast.
 The two mountains just behind Snowdrift are 12,331-foot Knobtop Mountain and 12,129-foot Notchtop Mountain.

 Big Meadows also happens to be the largest montane meadow in the park, and offers ideal habitat for deer, elk and moose.
 The best time to possibly see any of these ungulates is in the early morning or during the later evening hours.

 If you look closely you'll likely notice a lot of dead trees in the mountains surrounding the meadow, a result of the mountain pine beetle infestation that's impacted forests throughout the west.
 I would estimate that at least 80% of the trees visible from the field are already dead.